Amicus Therapeutics (NASDAQ:FOLD) Hits New 12-Month High at $14.10

-Amicus Therapeutics, Inc. (NASDAQ:FOLD – Get Free Report)’s share price reached a new 52-week high during trading on Wednesday .
-The stock traded as high as $14.10 and last traded at $13.74, with a volume of 622787 shares.
+Amicus Therapeutics, Inc. (NASDAQ:FOLD – Get Free Report)’s stock price hit a new 52-week high during mid-day trading on Wednesday .
+The stock traded as high as $14.10 and last traded at $13.74, with a volume of 622787 shares traded.
 The stock had previously closed at $13.86.

 Separately, StockNews.com began coverage on shares of Amicus Therapeutics in a research report on Thursday, May 18th.
-They set a “buy” rating on the stock.
-Two equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-According to MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $15.20.
+They issued a “buy” rating for the company.
+Two investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Amicus Therapeutics currently has a consensus rating of “Moderate Buy” and an average target price of $15.20.

-Amicus Therapeutics (NASDAQ:FOLD – Get Free Report) last released its quarterly earnings data on Wednesday, May 10th.
+Amicus Therapeutics (NASDAQ:FOLD – Get Free Report) last announced its quarterly earnings data on Wednesday, May 10th.
 The biopharmaceutical company reported ($0.18) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.13) by ($0.05).
-Amicus Therapeutics had a negative net margin of 60.63% and a negative return on equity of 153.68%.
 The business had revenue of $86.27 million during the quarter, compared to analysts’ expectations of $82.14 million.
-Equities research analysts anticipate that Amicus Therapeutics, Inc. will post -0.48 earnings per share for the current fiscal year.
+Amicus Therapeutics had a negative return on equity of 153.68% and a negative net margin of 60.63%.
+As a group, equities research analysts anticipate that Amicus Therapeutics, Inc. will post -0.48 earnings per share for the current year.

-In related news, Chairman John F. Crowley sold 6,044 shares of Amicus Therapeutics stock in a transaction that occurred on Thursday, June 1st.
-The shares were sold at an average price of $11.36, for a total value of $68,659.84.
-Following the completion of the transaction, the chairman now directly owns 956,317 shares in the company, valued at approximately $10,863,761.12.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-In other Amicus Therapeutics news, CEO Bradley L. Campbell sold 8,300 shares of the business’s stock in a transaction on Tuesday, June 6th.
-The shares were sold at an average price of $12.50, for a total value of $103,750.00.
-Following the completion of the sale, the chief executive officer now directly owns 815,154 shares of the company’s stock, valued at $10,189,425.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Chairman John F. Crowley sold 6,044 shares of the business’s stock in a transaction on Thursday, June 1st.
-The stock was sold at an average price of $11.36, for a total transaction of $68,659.84.
-Following the completion of the sale, the chairman now directly owns 956,317 shares of the company’s stock, valued at $10,863,761.12.
+In other news, Chairman John F. Crowley sold 6,044 shares of the stock in a transaction that occurred on Thursday, June 1st.
+The shares were sold at an average price of $11.36, for a total transaction of $68,659.84.
+Following the sale, the chairman now owns 956,317 shares in the company, valued at $10,863,761.12.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+In related news, Chairman John F. Crowley sold 6,044 shares of the stock in a transaction that occurred on Thursday, June 1st.
+The shares were sold at an average price of $11.36, for a total transaction of $68,659.84.
+Following the transaction, the chairman now owns 956,317 shares in the company, valued at $10,863,761.12.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CEO Bradley L. Campbell sold 20,000 shares of the stock in a transaction that occurred on Tuesday, August 1st.
+The shares were sold at an average price of $13.39, for a total transaction of $267,800.00.
+Following the transaction, the chief executive officer now owns 798,554 shares in the company, valued at approximately $10,692,638.06.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 89,464 shares of company stock worth $1,118,680.
-Corporate insiders own 2.10% of the company’s stock.
+Insiders have sold a total of 89,464 shares of company stock worth $1,118,680 over the last 90 days.
+2.10% of the stock is currently owned by insiders.

 Amicus Therapeutics Company Profile